ejgallego/coq-lsp/etc/doc/USER_MANUAL.md

 Qed.
 ```

-and will allow you to edit inside the `Proof.` `Qed.` block without rechecing what is outside.
+and will allow you to edit inside the `Proof.` `Qed.` block without
+re-checking what is outside.

 ### Error recovery